GeoHutch/spack/lib/spack/docs/basic_usage.rst

 Architecture specifiers
 ^^^^^^^^^^^^^^^^^^^^^^^

-Each node in the dependency graph of a spec has an architecture attribute that characterizes it.
+Each node in the dependency graph of a spec has an architecture attribute.
-This attribute contains information on the triplet of platform, operating system and processor.
-You can specify the elements of the triplet either separately, by using the reserved keywords ``platform``, ``os`` and ``target``:
+This attribute is a triplet of platform, operating system and processor.
+You can specify the elements either separately, by using the reserved keywords ``platform``, ``os`` and ``target``:

 .. code-block:: console